These Sriracha Meatball Lettuce Wraps are a super easy dinner that come together in 30-minutes – plus the meatballs are freezer-friendly!

 You can freeze the meatballs cooked or uncooked.

 If you formed your meatballs and want to freeze them uncooked, put them on a tray in the freezer for about an hour so that they form their shape without sticking together or crumbling.
-Uncooked meatballs will last for three to four months in the freezer.
+Uncooked meatballs will last for 3 to 4 months in the freezer.

-If you're freezing the meatballs after they've been cooked, let the meatballs cool completely.
-Then you can store them in the freezer for two to three months.
+If you're freezing the meatballs after they've been cooked, let the meatballs cool completely then store them in the freezer for 2 to 3 months.
 When you're ready to enjoy your Sriracha meatballs, let them thaw in the refrigerator overnight before cooking.

 - And of course I get all my grass-fed beef from Butcher Box!

 - Order some coconut aminos if you're looking for a gluten-free alternative to soy sauce.

 Sticky Sriracha Meatball Lettuce Wraps

 - 1/2 tsp pepper